|

 inducted into the Texas Music Hall of Fame.

-(back to menu)
+to menu)

-US NEWS and WORLD REPORT: (5/25/98)
+NEWS and WORLD REPORT: (5/25/98)

-Shake, Rattle, and Please Buy My Product
+Shake, Rattle, and Please Buy

 Madison Avenue pays big bucks for tunes